 The data and analysis underlying NIPSCO's proposal and the state of the overall electric industry have continued to develop since the 2018 Statewide Analysis.
 Mr. Walter's direct testimony noted that multiple IRPs have been completed since the most recent report.
-The record in this Cause contains findings by MISO, MISO's IMM, and the NERC (Pet.
-Ex.
-3 at 16-19) supporting the need for flexible, dispatchable resources to pair with increasing levels of renewable generation to ensure reliability.
+The record in this Cause demonstrates that MISO, MISO's Independent Market Monitor ("IMM"), and the NERC support the need for flexible, dispatchable resources to pair with increasing levels of renewable generation to ensure reliability.

-Based on the evidence of record, we find that NIPSCO's proposal to build the CT Project, which offers a flexible, dispatchable resource that will support NIPSCO's predominantly renewable generating portfolio and that of other Indiana electric utilities, is consistent with the Commission's energy analysis, including the 2018 Statewide Analysis and developments since that report was issued.
+Based on the evidence of record, we find NIPSCO's proposal to build the CT Project, which offers a flexible, dispatchable resource that will support NIPSCO's predominantly renewable generating portfolio and that of other Indiana electric utilities, is consistent with the Commission's energy analysis, including the 2018 Statewide Analysis and developments since that report was issued.

 iv.
 Public Convenience and Necessity.
 Under Ind.
 Code § 8-1-8.5-5(b)(3), before granting a CPCN, the Commission must make "a finding that the public convenience and necessity require or will require the construction, purchase, or lease of the facility[.]"
 "The public convenience and necessity criterion is common in public utility matters and generally concerns whether the proposal is fitted or suited to the public need."
 Indiana Michigan Power Co., Cause No. 44871, at 30 (March 26, 2018).
-NIPSCO contends that its preferred configuration of one industrial frame unit and three aeroderivative units is reasonable and appropriate given NIPSCO's particular fast-ramping, load-following needs.
+NIPSCO contends that its preferred configuration of one industrial frame unit and three aeroderivative units is reasonable and appropriate given NIPSCO's fast-ramping, load-following needs.
 Based on the evidence of record, we agree, as explained further below.

 Our determination of public convenience and necessity under Ind.
 Code § 8-1-8.5-5(b)(3) is also guided by Ind.
-Code § 8-1-8.5-4(b), which provides that the Commission must, in acting on any petition for the construction, purchase, or lease of any facility for the generation of electricity, consider the following:
+Code § 8-1-8.5-4(b), which provides the factors that the Commission must consider in acting on any petition for the construction, purchase, or lease of any facility for the generation of electricity.8